🔬 Myths About Salt: Is It Really That Bad?

 - Rinse canned foods.
 By rinsing canned beans or peas under running water, you can wash away up to 40% of the salt.

 - Taste before you salt.
-We often salt our food out of habit without even tasting it.
-Try it first; it might be tasty enough as it is.
+We often salt our food out of habit without even tasting it first.
+Try it first; it might be flavorful enough as it is.

 Sometimes, symptoms related to a water-salt imbalance—swelling, blood pressure spikes, headaches, fatigue—can be non-specific and point to various problems.
 When you have a whole bouquet of such complaints, it’s easy to get confused.
-By the way, it’s for such cases that we at Wizey created our service—to help you make sense of your lab results (for example, electrolyte levels in your blood) and understand which doctor—a cardiologist, nephrologist, or therapist—to see first.
-It won’t replace a doctor, but it will help you come to your appointment prepared and with the right questions.
+By the way, it is for such cases that we at Wizey AI created our service—to help you make sense of your lab results (like blood electrolyte levels) and understand which doctor—a cardiologist, nephrologist, or general practitioner—you should see first.
+It won’t replace a doctor, but it will help you arrive at your appointment prepared and with the right questions.

 So, what’s the bottom line?
-Salt is a classic example of Dr. Jekyll and Mr. Hyde in our bodies.
-In small doses, it’s our faithful friend and indispensable assistant.
-In large doses, it’s a cunning enemy, slowly undermining our health.
+Salt is a classic example of Dr. Jekyll and Mr. Hyde in our body.
+In small doses, it is our faithful friend and indispensable assistant.
+In large amounts, it is a cunning enemy, slowly undermining our health.

 The problem is not the salt itself, but its unnoticed excess in our diet, dictated by the food industry.

-So let’s act without fanaticism.
+Therefore, let’s act without fanaticism.
 There’s no need to demonize salt or go to extremes.
 We just need to regain control over our consumption.
 Cook for yourself, read labels, and discover the world of other flavors.
-Common sense and awareness are our best allies in all health matters.
+Common sense and awareness are our best allies in all health-related matters.

-Stay healthy and be in tune with your body.
+Stay healthy and be friends with your body.